CVD Equipment (NASDAQ:CVV) Receives New Coverage from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of CVD Equipment (NASDAQ:CVV – Free Report) in a report issued on Monday morning.
-The firm issued a hold rating on the industrial products company’s stock.
+Equities research analysts at StockNews.com assumed coverage on shares of CVD Equipment (NASDAQ:CVV – Get Free Report) in a research note issued to investors on Tuesday.
+The brokerage set a “hold” rating on the industrial products company’s stock.

-CVD Equipment (NASDAQ:CVV – Get Free Report) last issued its quarterly earnings results on Monday, May 13th.
-The industrial products company reported ($0.22) EPS for the quarter.
-CVD Equipment had a negative return on equity of 19.65% and a negative net margin of 27.60%.
-The business had revenue of $4.92 million for the quarter.
+CVD Equipment (NASDAQ:CVV – Get Free Report) last released its quarterly earnings results on Monday, May 13th.
+The industrial products company reported ($0.22) earnings per share (EPS) for the quarter.
+CVD Equipment had a negative net margin of 27.60% and a negative return on equity of 19.65%.
+The firm had revenue of $4.92 million for the quarter.

 Institutional Inflows and Outflows